w-lfpup/wctk-js/docs/query_selector.md

 # QuerySelector Controller

-Create a map of selector queries.
+Create a lazy map of selector queries.

 ## How to use